Erez Katz, CEO and Co-founder of Lucena Research

 Genetic algorithm (GA) is a problem solving method that mimics the process of natural selection.
 When utilizing Machine Learning for investment decisions, factors that are most relevant to your needs can be filtered from a wide list of indicators by replicating the process of natural evolution.
 The only difference is that rather than dealing with DNA and chromosomes we are dealing with indicators and multi-factor models.

-Survival of the Fittest: How to Form the Best Feature Selection
+Survival of the Fittest: How to Form the Best Feature Selection Method

 The goal is to identify “nuggets.”
 A nugget is a multi-factor model composed of multiple indicators and their respective min/max values that together form a filter geared to identify the securities most prone to move predictably in the future.
 Here is an example of a multi-factor model.